testingrelampago/dogecoinFloatPrice/README.md

 # Run the script
 python dogecoin_price_gui.py

-# Create a virtual environment
-python -m venv venv
+# Run the following command to change the execution policy for the current session and then Try activating the virtual environment
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned

+.\venv\Scripts\Activate

 # Activate the virtual environment
 # On Windows